 • Weingarten

-This is a list of all known chain grocery addresses in Rock Island and Moline (including East Moline, Milan, and Silvis) between 1925 and 2021, compiled from city directories, telephone books, and other sources.
-It is generated through a live Google Spreadsheet so it reflects the latest information I have.
+This is a list of all chain grocery locations my research has uncovered in Rock Island and Moline (including East Moline, Milan, and Silvis) between 1925 and 2021, compiled from city directories, telephone books, and other sources.
+There may be some omissions due to incomplete or missing data, etc. and I welcome suggestions and corrections.
+Please read about my methodology for more information about what I do and do not include.

 See the page for Davenport and Bettendorf, Iowa.